Before You Build, Remodel or Open a Business

 To schedule an inspection call 614-237-8612.

-All inspection calls received before 3 p.m.
-Monday through Friday (excluding holidays) are scheduled for the next business day, except for life safety inspections, which require a 48-hour business day prior notice.
+Inspection calls received before 3 p.m.
+Monday through Friday (excluding holidays) may be scheduled for the next business day (as availability allows), except for life safety and occupancy inspections, which require a 48-hour business day prior notice.